MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/automation.md

 In this approach, platform administrators and developers usually only need access to the managing Azure Active Directory tenant.
 This access grants them access to the developer tooling, like GitHub or Azure DevOps, that all tenants are deployed to and operated from.

-They might also have access into the other Azure Active Directory tenants via Azure Active Directory B2B or Azure Lighthouse by using their same account from the managing tenant, or they might have separate accounts, like [the example in the first approach](#approach-1--complete-isolation).
+They might also have access into the other Azure Active Directory tenants via Azure Active Directory B2B or Azure Lighthouse.
+They use their same account from the managing tenant, or they might have separate accounts, like [the example in the first approach](#approach-1--complete-isolation).

 ## Next steps